influxdata/docs-v2/content/v2.0/visualize-data/other-tools/grafana.md

 7. Select **InfluxDB** from the list of available data sources.

 ## Configure your InfluxDB 2.0 connection
+In the Grafana UI, configure your InfluxDB data source:

 1. Enter a **name** for your InfluxDB data source.
 2. Under **Query Language**, select **Flux**.
 3. Under **Connection**, enter the following: